Shiver Me Timbers

-This section of the exhibition also includes the first Captain Pugwash dummy, some of the original cardboard artwork pieces and more!
+The exhibition also features the famous Captain Pugwash and includes the first Captain Pugwash dummy, some of the original cardboard artwork pieces and more!

-You’ll discover how fictional characters such as Captain Jack Sparrow and Peter Pan were brought to life on screen and step into the world of real piracy and read about two of the most famous female pirates, Anne Bonny and Mary Read.
+You can discover how fictional characters such as Captain Jack Sparrow and Peter Pan were brought to life on screen and step into the world of real piracy and read about two well-known female pirates, Anne Bonny and Mary Read.

-But that’s not all, go on our ‘Pieces of Eight’ treasure hunt, where eight clues are hidden in different parts of the building, each giving a secret letter.
-Use the clues to find them all and use your noggin to guess the word!
+But that’s not all, go on our ‘Pieces of Eight’ treasure hunt, where 8 clues are hidden in different parts of the building, each giving a secret letter.
+Use the clues to find them all and use your brain to guess the word!

-Head to the childrens’ activity area where there are a variety of creative tasks children will love, including creating a pirate map, drawing yourself as a Captain of a pirate ship and more!
+Head to the Kids’ Activity Area where there are a variety of creative tasks that children will love, including creating a pirate map, drawing yourself as a captain of a pirate ship and more!

 The exhibition has been designed and built by one of the North-East’s leading design agencies, Sheridan Design and is the second major exhibition to feature in The Word.